asasvirtuais/asasvirtuais.com/readme.md

 Insiders Presentation

-Asas Virtuais will provide services to the community of insiders as source of problems to solve with innovative programming and as mean of contribution.
+Asas Virtuais will provide services to the community of insiders as source of problems a to solve with innovative programming and as a mean of contribution.

 Open Source Presentation

-For the general public Asas Virtuais will provide access to its open source repositories created from the services provided to the insiders.
+Asas Virtuais will provide access to its open source repositories created from the services provided to the insiders.

 Commercial Presentation